 Be prepared to be flexible

 Whilst you might have your specialties and set ways of working, every client will expect something slightly different and the most successful virtual assistants, are those who can provide a truly personalised service.

-The extra mile is always worth the effort
+The extra mile is always

 Clients are much more likely to continue using your services if you’re committed and enthusiastic about the work.
 Use your initiative to come up with ways to make their lives easier.
 It could be something as small as colour coding their daily schedule.